NetApp/trident/docs/kubernetes/upgrades/upgrading.rst

 .. warning::

-   Trident only supports the beta feature release of Volume Snapshots.
+   CSI Volume Snapshots is now a feature that is GA, beginning with Kubernetes 1.20.
    When upgrading Trident, all previous alpha snapshot CRs and CRDs (Volume Snapshot Classes, Volume Snapshots and Volume Snapshot Contents) must be removed before the upgrade is performed.
-   Refer to `this blog <https://netapp.io/2020/01/30/alpha-to-beta-snapshots/>`_ to understand the steps involved in migrating alpha snapshots to the beta spec.
+   Refer to `this blog <https://netapp.io/2020/01/30/alpha-to-beta-snapshots/>`_ to understand the steps involved in migrating alpha snapshots to the beta/GA spec.

 Which one do I choose?
 ----------------------